Skip to main content

 • We do have showers in the locker room, but if you take regular showers at home, wear clean clothes, and use deodorant after PE there should be no reason to use them.

-Electronics | We are not responsible for lost, stolen or misplaced electronic devices including those that are confiscated due to inappropriate use during school hours.
-School personnel has the authority to determine whether an investigation is warranted if any electronic devices are lost, stolen, or misplaced.
-Earbuds or headphones are not to be used in the hallways but may be used outside or in the cafeteria.
+HMS is not responsible for lost, stolen or misplaced electronic devices including those that are confiscated due to inappropriate use during school hours.
+School personnel have the authority to determine whether an investigation is warranted if any electronic devices are lost, stolen or misplaced.

 • YES!
 Middle School students are allowed to check out their own Chromebook once a parent permission slip is completed and turned in.
 The Chromebook can be taken home and used for schoolwork.